Blog Organization Tips: Blog Smarter, Not Harder

 Scheduling to Facebook

 To schedule posts to my Facebook group, I use the free scheduler in Facebook itself.
-I usually do this in the mornings when I am interacting with the group, to be efficient.
 Best of all, I can do this all on my phone!

 Scheduling to Twitter